eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 ## Conclusion

-I came up with this model to investigate if the fact that being able to vote in a cycle would give voters an opportunity to subvert the election.
+I came up with this model to investigate whether being able to vote in a cycle would give voters an opportunity to subvert the election.
 The answer, as we have proved, is a clear **no**.
 We have shown the stability of a Condorcet winner to simple manipulation, the 2/48 states where a profitable simple manipulation is possible for a coalition, and the modest addition of 4 additional states where a more complex (but likely infeasible--see [the appendix](#appendix)) manipulation could occur.
-We also proved that outside of a particular cycle structure, the system satisfies No Favorite Betrayal.
+We also proved that outside of the betrayal chain, the system satisfies No Favorite Betrayal.

 To subvert an election, one must first start in or push the sincere election state into a cycle.
 And even then, the result can only be moved up a single step in the preference ordering.
 Though a perfectly strategyproof voting system does not exist with three or more candidates<d-cite key="gibbard1973manipulation"></d-cite>, this system is potentially the closest one can truly get.